 Swaziland is opening up to the world and looking for foreign investment - and this is no more apparent than the newly opened King Mswati III international airport.
 Its large size is more than is currently required to service passengers for the grand total of two flights per day - and that's because this is a country looking to the future with a keen eye on growth and prosperity.
 Indeed, investment is trickling in from countries like China keen to strengthen its hold on Africa as part of its Belt and Road project.
 As with many autocratic rulers, the King of Swaziland no doubt realises that opportunities, investment and modernisation are essential to avoid an existential threat to what is arguably a very outmoded style of governance.

 In stark contrast to Lesotho Swaziland looked positively affluent.
-Gone were the pathetic gravity-defying tin shacks by every roadside at perpetual risk of being blown away by the lightest puff of wind, replaced by far more respectable brick dwellings.
-Things felt ordered, tidy and peaceful.
+Gone were the gravity-defying tin shacks by every roadside at perpetual risk of being blown away by the lightest puff of wind, replaced by far more respectable brick dwellings.
+Things felt ordered, tidy, peaceful.

 We stayed in the Mantenga area of Swaziland, our lodge coming with a dramatic view of the infamous Execution Rock.
-The restaurant terrace was regularly the stage for skirmishes between naughty Vervet Monkeys who would swing down from tress in a bid to steal whatever they could and lodge staff using home-made catapults to scare them away.
+The restaurant terrace was regularly the stage for skirmishes between naughty Vervet Monkeys who would swing down from trees in a bid to steal whatever they could and lodge staff using home-made catapults to scare them away.
 One evening we walked down to Mantenga village, nestled in the Ezulwini Valley, to experience what every traveller comes to this place for: the mesmerising Swazi dancers who, in traditional cultural dress dance, sing, beat drums and blow horns.
 Disconcertingly our descent down into the valley passed a number of "Beware Crocodile" signs and so, on our return journey we cheekily flagged down a passing pick-up truck, driven by staff of the Swaziland National Parks department, who were more than happy for us to sit in the tray at the back and whizz us to the top of the hill.

 Swaziland was a pleasant surprise and so unlike South Africa and Lesotho before it.
 It was a land full of character and stylish cool, a land of vivid cultural colour firmly looking to the future.
-I just hope that in its race to develop and modernise it doesn't sell out to China and lose those things which make it a special place in which to be.
+I just hope that in its race to develop and modernise it doesn't sell out to China and lose those things which make it special.

 A characterful window in Mbabane which speaks so much of Africa.